 Modification: A modification is a change in what a student is expected to learn and demonstrate.
 For example, a teacher might ask the class to write an essay that analyzes three major battles during a war.
 A child with a modification may only be asked to write about the basic facts of those battles.
 Modifications are different from accommodations.

 Parent report: This is a letter you write.
 It’s a good way for you to document your child’s strengths, struggles and success at school, at home and in the community.
 By sharing the report with your child’s IEP team, you give them a more complete view of your child.

-Present levels of performance (PLOP, PLP, PLAFF, PLAAFP): This is a snapshot of how your child is doing right now.
+Present level of performance (PLOP, PLP, PLAFF, PLAAFP): This is a snapshot of how your child is doing right now.
 PLOP describes your child’s academic skills (such as reading level) and functional skills (such as making conversation or writing with a pencil).
 The school prepares this report for the IEP meeting.
 This is the starting point for setting annual IEP goals.

 Standards-based IEP: This alternative to the traditional IEP is only used in some states.
 A standards-based IEP measures a student’s academic performance against what the state expects of other students in the same grade.

 Supplementary aids and services: These are supports to help your child learn in the general education classroom.
 They can include equipment or assistive technology, like audiobooks or highlighted classroom notes.
 They may also include training for staff to help them work with your child.

 Transition plan: This part of the IEP lays out what your teen must learn and do in high school in order to succeed as a young adult.
 She and the IEP team develop the plan together before it kicks in at age 16.
 The transition plan includes goals and activities that are academic and functional.
 But they extend beyond school to practical life skills and job training.

 Keep this list of terms handy for future reference.
 You may also want to learn the key terms that describe your child’s rights.